Geovation/catalyst-ngd-wrappers-python/README.md

 ## Documentation

+## Authentication

+Authentication is only required for the catalyst_ngd_wrappers.items function and its extensions.
+You will first need to create a project on the [OS DataHub](https://osdatahub.os.uk/projects), and ensure that OS NGD API - Features is added to the project.
+Then, authentication can be achieved in the following ways:

+- **API Key**
+    - Requests can be authenticated using all the [OS NGD API - Features authentication methods](https://docs.os.uk/os-apis/core-concepts/authentication) (keys and access tokens).
+The methods are:
+        - OAuth2 bearer token
+        - HTTP Header key
+        - HTTP Query Parameter key
+- **OAuth2 Environment Variables**
+    - If CLIENT_ID and CLIENT_SECRET are set as environment variables, the API handles OAuth2 authentication automatically, generating and reusing access tokens until they expire.
+    - CLIENT_ID should be set as the Project API Key value, and CLIENT_SECRET should be set as the Project API Secret value

 ### catalyst_ngd_wrappers.items

 ngd_items_request(collection: str, params: dict = None, headers: dict = None, use_latest_collection: bool = False, authenticate: bool = True, log_request_details: bool = True, wkt: str = None, filter_params: dict = None, **kwargs)